Lebokmts/MediTrack/Reflection.md

 While **GitHub Projects** offers a **simple and effective Kanban board** for small teams, it lacks the depth and reporting features of tools like **Jira**.
 However, its integration with **GitHub Issues** makes it a better fit for development-focused projects like **MediTrack**.

+# 🪞 Reflection: Assignment 12 – API and Service Layer Development

+This assignment was a valuable continuation of the MediTrack system, pushing the project from internal logic and repositories into fully exposed and testable REST APIs.
+It deepened my understanding of how layered software architecture translates from design to working applications, especially in a healthcare context where data flow and reliability are critical.

+## 🔧 Challenges Faced

+One of the primary challenges was designing services that both encapsulate business logic and remain decoupled from the data layer.
+Ensuring clean separation while keeping services testable required thoughtful constructor injection and consistent use of interfaces.

+Another challenge was implementing REST APIs without Spring Boot.
+Using **Spark Java** provided simplicity but also required manual configuration of routes, serialization, and status codes.
+Documenting the API using **OpenAPI** also took some time to structure correctly, especially when nesting multiple entities and actions under the same path.

+## 🧠 Lessons Learned

+- The importance of layering: repositories abstract data access, services enforce business rules, and controllers handle requests.
+- How to document APIs effectively using Swagger and YAML.
+- The value of testing services independently before exposing them through HTTP.

+This assignment brought together nearly all architectural elements of the MediTrack project and helped me solidify best practices in backend development.
+It also sets a strong foundation for future extensions, such as switching from in-memory storage to real databases or adding authentication.

+*Overall, this task has significantly improved my ability to design and expose robust backend services for real-world applications.*